fanhuan/en/_posts/2022-07-11-Picrust2-advanced.md

 	    OUT_PATHWAYS="pathways_out_shuffled/rep"$i

 	    # PICRUSt2 scripts to get prediction abundance tables for gene and pathway levels, respectively.
+	    # note that this otu table again cannot have taxaonomy column
-	    metagenome_pipeline.py -i ../table.biom -m marker_predicted_and_nsti.tsv.gz -f $EC_SHUFFLED \
+	    metagenome_pipeline.py -i otu_table_total.txt -m marker_predicted_and_nsti.tsv.gz -f $EC_SHUFFLED \
 		               -o $OUT_META \
 		               --strat_out

 	     pathway_pipeline.py -i $OUT_META/pred_metagenome_contrib.tsv.gz \
 		                 -o $OUT_PATHWAYS \
-		                 -p 1
+		                 -p 12
 	done

  Note that sh does not recognize {1..5}, this script needs to be run with bash 本 ba.

  These shuffled tables are especially helpful to get a baseline for how the predicted functional data differentiates samples (e.g. based on ordination or differential abundance testing) when the predicted ASV genomes are assigned randomly.

- The ordination etc will be done in R.
+ The ordination etc will be done in R (I used phyloseq).

-# Summary
+ ## Summary

- 1. Input file preparing: the taxonomy column needs to be removed from the otu abundance table. the fasta file might need to be rc.
- 2. The stratified table is informative and does not take much longer to generate.
- 3. KEGG pathway mapping is not provided.
-I will share my code later.
- 4. seqtab_norm.tsv should be used for composition ordination even if no functional prediction is needed since it corrects for 16S gene copy numbers.
+ 1. Use bash, not sh
+ 2. Note that the otu table required by picrust cannot have taxaonomy column.